Pride restored as Austria finds new king of speed

 Criticism had rained down on the under-achieving men's team in 2010 when they failed to win a medal for the first time at an Olympics since 1936.

-It was akin to the Brazilian national soccer team failing to win a match at the World Cup.
+It was akin to the Brazilian national football team failing to win a match at the World Cup.

 Mayer's slender win -- by 0.06 seconds over Italy's Christof Innerhofer -- was even more remarkable given that his best results on the World Cup were two second place finishes in super-G.